-The Wheel Kit consists of Blast Wheel, Control Cage, Lock Washer, and Bolt.
+The Wheel Kit consists of a Blast Wheel, Control Cage, Lock Washer, and Bolt.

-Demounting:
+Demounting

-- Remove the feed spout (C) loosening the Knurled-Nuts (B), pull away the feed spout and move the feed spout out of the housing. - 2.
-Loosen the cage clamps and remove the control cage (Z). - 3.
-Unscrew the 4 screws of the front cover plate (F) and take it off. - 4.
+- 1. Remove the Feed Spout (A) by pulling it out of the Control Cage. - 2.
+Loosen the Cage Clamps (B) and remove the Control Cage (Z). - 3.
+Unscrew the 4 screws of the front Cover Plate (F) and take it off. - 4.
 Unscrew the fixing screw (H) of the blast wheel (R) while holding the blast wheel still.
 Take the blast wheel out of the housing. - 5.
-Check the wheel adapter (A) for wear and replace if necessary.
+Check the Wheel Adapter (D) for wear and replace if necessary.

-Mounting:
+Mounting

-- 1. Clean all threads and use a new blast wheel fixing screw.
-Place the blast wheel (R) on the wheel hub (A) through the blast housing opening assure the blast wheel fit with the adapter pins (M) in line.
+- Clean all threads and use a new blast wheel fixing screw.
+Place the Blast Wheel (R) on the Wheel Hub (D) through the blast housing opening.
+Ensure the blast wheel fits with the adapter pins (M) in line.
 Tighten the blast wheel by the fixing screw (H). - 2.
-Fix the front cover plate (F) using the 4 washer and nuts. - 3.
-Insert the control cage (Z) in the centre (observe Chapter 7.5 "Setting the blast pattern") and clamp the control cage with the cage clamps so that the blast wheel can rotate freely.
-Turn the blast wheel manually.
-It must rotate free.

-4. Place the feed spout (B) in the housing and fix it with the knurled-nuts.
+Fix the front Cover Plate (F) using the four washers and nuts. - 3.
+Insert the Control Cage (Z) in the center (see Chapter 7.5 "Setting the blast pattern") and clamp the Control Cage with the Cage Clamps (B) so that the blast wheel can rotate free with an overall clearance of 3mm to the impeller.
+Turn the blast wheel manually to rotate free. - 4.
+Check upper position (OK) or (UK) to be approximately in a position as shown.
+To adjust the blast pattern, see Chapter 7.6. - 5.
+Place the feed spout (A) in the housing and fix it with the rubber ring.